The story of

 randomly assigned a team of five and proposed her

-interactive visualisation of the Enigma as the team's
+interactive visualization of the Enigma as the team's

 class project.
 Her teammates Dan, Bryce, Corey and